NEW: Clashes erupt anew around Tahrir Square, contributing to multiple injuries

 Multiple people suffered injuries in intense early morning clashes, according to CNN staff on site.
 Ambulances could be seen on video rushing in and out of the square, which served as the hub for the movement that led to the ouster nine months ago of long-time President Hosni Mubarak and is now a center for protests against Egypt’s military rulers.

-Tuesday’s violence marks the fourth straight day of clashes between security forces and protesters, days ahead of a November 28 parliamentary election.
+Tuesday’s violence marks the fourth day of clashes between security forces and protesters.

 “I resigned because of the events in Tahrir (Square), because of the political responsibility,” explained al-Juindy.